 Separating walls between coolers and freezers usually have 5” to 6” of urethane for insulation and have a metal frame structure.
 The goal on these walls is to prevent condensation from forming on the warm side of the wall so the thermal characteristics of the wall need to be high enough to prevent condensation from occurring.
 These walls are typically built with R-values exceeding R-26.

 In refrigerated construction, one of the most important specifications to determine is the type of concrete floor that is needed.
 Concrete floors can be built in many different ways, and it is important to match the concrete floor slab to the facility’s location and intended purpose.
-Installing the wrong concrete floor slab can spell disaster for a project, but at Martin Construction we will work closely with you to make sure your cold storage building has the right type of concrete floor with the right seal for your needs.
+Installing the wrong concrete floor slab can spell disaster for a project, but at The Kaiser Martin Group we will work closely with you to make sure your cold storage building has the right type of concrete floor with the right seal for your needs.
 Every time we build a cold warehouse we determine which type of concrete floor and sealant system is best for the project.

 Freezer floors are typically insulated from R-18 to R-30, depending on the soil and ground characteristics.
 They are typically constructed with warming glycol tubes set in a mud slab with 4” of rigid styrene over the mud slab and 6” of reinforced concrete poured over that.
 The glycol tubes may are to prevent under slab freezing which would lift and break a slab from frost formation.
 The size of the facility may also influence the cost of using under-slab glycol heating versus electrical resistance heating on smaller floor prints.